brandur/deathguild/README.md

 with AWS CloudFlare and S3 and deployed automatically from Travis.
 Music metadata is retrieved from Spotify's API.
 State is maintained inside of an ephemeral Travis Postgres that's loaded from an S3 dump when a build starts and dumped when it finishes.
-An AWS Lambda function rebuilds `master` periodically.
+An AWS Lambda function rebuilds `master` periodically so that we can stay up-to-date with new playlists.

 * Public URL: https://deathguild.brandur.org
 * CloudFront distribution ID: `ENEEJ6NCB4DP`